 Pencil… book illustrations… pencil drawings, interior story illustrations for a Western themed novel: titled: “Kettle of Tears”… authored by Robert Boyce… set in Idaho, sometime after the Civil War.

-Pencil… 26 pencil drawings for the children’s aviation themed story book, “Whopper the Chopper”… including the Hughes 500D, a Stolp Starduster Too, a Gulfstream Cougar, Fokker Dr.1, Consolidated Liberator B-24, and a Bell UH-1B.
+Pencil… 26 chapter pencil drawings for the children’s aviation themed story book, “Whopper the Chopper”… including the Hughes 500D helicopter, a Stolp Starduster Too biplane, a twin engine Gulfstream Cougar, Fokker Dr.1 triplane, WWII Consolidated Liberator B-24, and a Bell UH-1B Huey.
 Each chapter is a mini-adventure with its own illustration.

 Pencil… this epilog page was deleted from the Whopper the Chopper book, ostensibly to leave an opening for a series continuation.
 I have yet to understand that decision.
 I think of it as a beginning.
 This is the epilog… you decide.
 “Another long day, another amazing sky, full of changing colors, soft hues, and a… Read more »

-Watercolor… Poster… a follow up illustration to a children’s book about a relationship between a helicopter and a biplane, some other interesting airplanes, a pilot named “Moggy” and their various adventures, titled: “Whopper the Chopper”… as a poster highlighting “Dusty Lady”, an aerobatic Stolp Starduster “Too” biplane.
-The Starduster Too is Lou Stolp’s, early 60’s development… Read more »
+Watercolor… Poster… a follow up illustration to a children’s book about a humorous relationship between a helicopter and a biplane, some interesting airplanes, a pilot named “Moggy” and their various adventures, titled: “Whopper the Chopper”… here as a poster highlighting “Dusty Lady”, an aerobatic Stolp Starduster “Too” biplane.
+The Starduster Too is Lou Stolp’s, early 60’s… Read more »

 Acrylic… I painted this Starduster N3260, for the owner in 1973, lost track of it and through dumb luck rediscovered it’s whereabouts in 2004… met the owner again (former owner, the aircraft has been sold) and was able to make a digital copy of my old painting.
 This is one extremely agile, beautiful, aerobatic bird…… Read more »